LZSCU/CFD_lab3/readme.txt

 	process: OK
  	figure of the domain -> design the computational domain -> domain.pdf
-	figure of the process -> design the computational domain -> process fig.pdf
+	figure of the process -> design the computational domain -> process fig.pdf 4.
+	The velocity of the free stream has been changed from 40m/s to 20m/s to fit the realastic 	case.
+  5.
+	a more detailed computational domain has been added. figure of the domain -> design the computational domain -> domain.pdf the first page is the 3D case, and the second page is the 2D breakdown.
 -----------